 Characterized by a throbbing or aching in the abdomen, period pain (or dysmenorrhea) is relatively common around and during a menstrual cycle—but for some, it can be debilitating.
 Unfortunately, a busy schedule isn’t always conducive to popular home remedies like heating pads and hot baths.
 To make matters worse, common anti-inflammatory medications can have negative side-effects like gastrointestinal distress and heart problems.
+That may be why more than ever people are asking about CBD oil as a remedy for pain.

 One of the most prevalent medicinal compounds of the cannabis plant is cannabidiol, or CBD.
 It interacts with the body’s endocannabinoid system (responsible for regulating homeostasis) by stimulating certain receptors in the nervous, reproductive, and immune systems.
 When it comes to utilizing it as a treatment, CBD comes in tons of different forms, including tinctures, crystals, waxes, vaping liquids, and even edible gummies.